JoshMermel/Juggle-Transition/README.md

 To Do list for Juggle-Transition:
  - doccument data structures
+ - figure out the difference between range and xrange and decide which I should be using where
  - have more helpful print messages
  - detect and intercept output where jugglinglab will derp
  - transition_from_* using 'l' and 'r' is bad.